Horrific crash near downtown Regina sends at least 2 to hospital | CBC News

 Horrific crash near downtown Regina sends at least 2 to hospital

-Police have closed off a major intersection in downtown Regina after a serious crash at Winnipeg Street and Victoria Avenue.
+Police have reopened a major intersection in downtown Regina after a serious crash at Winnipeg Street and Victoria Avenue.

 At least two people were rushed to hospital with what police described as life-threatening injuries.